UBC-FRESH/nemora/docs/howto/contributing.md

 # Contributing Workflow

-This short guide complements {doc}`../reference/distributions` and the repository-level `CONTRIBUTING.md`, showing how to prepare your environment and validate changes before opening a pull request.
+This short guide complements the [distribution reference](../reference/distributions.md) and the repository-level `CONTRIBUTING.md`, showing how to prepare your environment and validate changes before opening a pull request.